-The Product Recovery program will erase all files on the C drive only.
-A full recovery will restore the operating system, device drivers, and applications.
-A partial recovery will restore your operating system and device drivers without restoring applications.
+Attention: The Product Recovery program will erase all files on the C drive only.
+A recovery will restore the operating system, device drivers, and applications.

 Do the following to recover the operating system:

 1. If you are recovering the software using a Product Recovery CD, insert the CD into the CD-ROM drive and continue at the next step.
 If you are using the Product Recovery Program on the hard disk drive, continue at the next step.